rocket-pool/RPIPs/vote-text/rpip-41.md

 # RPIP-41: Committee Stipends

-RPIP-41 defines stipends for members of pDAO committees.
+RPIP-41 establishes stipends for members of pDAO committees.

 * The global hourly stipend rate is decided by the pDAO and applies to all committees.
 The initial stipend rate is set at 30 USD / hr.
 * Committees receive a stipend total of `members * expected hours * global rate`.